jhvanderschee/jekyllcodex/_posts/2019-11-10-a-complete-rebuild-of-jekyll-codex.md

 ### So what has changed?

 Responsiveness is now fully handled in plain CSS.
 My philosophy is that CSS and JS have evolved to a point where frameworks do more harm than good.
 Making a website responsive is very easy when you use flexbox and/or CSS columns.
-Therefore I removed the 'Mobile menu' from the list of scripts.
-It depended heavily on Twitter Bootstrap and jQuery and is nowadays very easy to build with a few lines of CSS and a single line of Javascript.
+Therefore I changed the 'Mobile menu' script into a 'Toggle menu' script that is no longer dependent on Twitter Bootstrap and jQuery.

-The most popular item that has changed significantly is the lightbox.
+The most popular item that has changed is the lightbox.
 I did not re-add the 'swipe' feature, as it was causing some bugs.
 I might add this feature later, but for now this functionality is gone.
-I did not re-add the captions, as I found myself removing them on every website I was using the lightbox.
+I did not re-add the captions, as I found myself removing them on every website I was using the lightbox and I was having enough on my plate already.
+I might add this functionality later.

-Another thing I rebuild is the slider, or carousel.
+Another thing I rebuilt is the slider, or carousel.
 I replaced the Twitter Bootstrap variant with a pure CSS carousel.
-When I have time left I will re-add things like additional HTML in the slides and the option to choose for a fade transition.
+When I have time left I will re-add things like HTML texts in the slides and the option to choose for a fade transition.

 The biggest change of all is the webshop.
 It depended on a Ajax call to Formspree.
 Formspree, however, removed these Ajax calls from their free tier.
 Although the Ajax call was still working, I replaced it by a simple redirect.
 This allows you to choose any form handler you want and makes the webshop a lot easier to set up.
 Additionally I simplified the product template and data structure and cour cart is now stored in a JSON object in local storage instead of in a string in a cookie.